-This option will copy the time from your Raspberry Pi system to the Realtime Clock on Witty Pi.
-This option should be used when you find the Raspberry Pi system time is correct (may be synchronized from the Internet) while the RTC time is not correct.
+It will copy the time from your Raspberry Pi system to the Realtime Clock on Witty Pi.
+This option should be used when you find the Raspberry Pi system time is correct (may be synchronized from the Internet) and yet the RTC time is not.